kristinemlarson/gnssrefl/README.md

 <img src="https://github.com/kristinemlarson/gnssrefl/blob/master/tests/for_the_web.png" width="500"/>

-Right now the default frequencies are GPS L1, L2C and L5.
-The output file of instructions will be put in $REFL_CODE/input/p101.json.
-You should look at it to get an idea of the kinds of inputs the code will be using.
-The default azimuths can be changed, but need to be done by hand.
-Some parameters can be set via the command line, as in:

-*make_json_input p101 41.692 -111.236 2016.1 -e1 5 -e2 10*

-Things that are helpful to know for the json and commandline inputs:
+Things that are helpful to know for the make_json_input inputs:

 *Names for the GNSS frequencies*